umbraco/rfcs/cms/0027-the-future-of-search.md

 - **Media** to power all media search.
 - **Members** to power all member search.

 Note that as of today, media are included in both the "external index" and the "internal index".
-We want to change this moving forward, as we percieve documents and media as two different things - particularly from a search perspective.
+We want to change this moving forward, as we perceive documents and media as two different things - particularly from a search perspective.

 TODO: Custom indexes - Umbraco Forms?
+Discourage the use of custom indexes, but it should be possible...
+WORDS!

 #### Index data per property value

+TODO: make it more explicit that this is a NEW thing, not the current thing.
 Like today, we will use a property index value factory to generate the property level index data for property editors.

 There will be different property index value factory implementations for different property editors, and they will return a common data format for indexing property data.